George Henry Warren: Personal life

 Warren died on April 8, 1892, at 520 Fifth Avenue, his home in Manhattan.
 He was buried in the Warren Chapel at Oakwood Cemetery in Troy.

 Descendants

 Through his eldest daughter Mary Ida, he was a grandfather of two: John Percy Coleman Alden and George Henry Warren Alden.

-Through his son George, he was a grandfather of Constance Whitney Warren, a sculptress and who married Count Guy de Lasteyrie, son of the Marquis de Lasteyrie and a descendant of Gilbert du Motier, marquis de Lafayette.
+Through his son George, he was a grandfather of Constance Whitney Warren, a sculptor who married Count Guy de Lasteyrie, son of the Marquis de Lasteyrie and a descendant of Gilbert du Motier, marquis de Lafayette.

-Through his daughter Harriette, he was a grandfather of Robert Walton Goelet (1880–1941), a financier and real estate developer.
+Through his daughter Harriette, he was the grandfather of Robert Walton Goelet (1880–1941), a financier and real estate developer.